Layered Separators in Minor-Closed Graph Classes with Applications: Graphs on Surfaces

 \begin{lem} \lemlabel{AroundTree} Let $T$ be a non-empty subtree of a triangulation $G$ of a surface.
 Let $H$ be the subgraph of $G^*$ with vertex set $F(T)$ and edge set the dual-chords and dual-half-chords of $T$.
 Then $H$ is connected.
 Moreover, $H-e$ is connected for each dual-half-chord $e$ of $T$. \end{lem}

+\begin{proof} If $T$ has exactly one vertex $v$, then $T$ has no chords, and the half-chords of $T$ are precisely the edges incident to $v$, in which case $H$ is a cycle on at least two vertices, and the result is trivial.
+Now assume that $|V(T)|\geq 2$ and thus $|E(T)|\geq 1$.

-\begin{proof} Consider the following walk $W$ in $T$.
+Consider the following walk $W$ in $T$, illustrated in \figref{TreeWalk}.
 Choose an arbitrary edge $\alpha\beta$ in $T$, and initialise $W:=(\alpha,\beta)$.
 Apply the following rule to choose the next vertex in $W$.
 Suppose that $W=(\alpha,\beta,\dots,x,y)$.
-Let $yz$ be the edge of $T$ incident with $y$ clockwise from $yx$ in the cyclic ordering of edges incident to $y$ defined by the embedding of $T$.
+Let $yz$ be the edge of $T$ anticlockwise from $yx$ in the cyclic permutation of edges incident to $y$ defined by the embedding of $T$.
 (It is possible that $x=z$.)\ Then append $z$ to $W$.
 Stop when the edge $\alpha\beta$ is traversed in this order for the second time.
-Clearly each edge of $T$ is traversed by $W$ exactly two times (once in each direction).
+Thus each edge of $T$ is traversed by $W$ exactly two times (once in each direction), and $W$ is a closed (cyclic) walk.

 Let $W'$ be the walk in $H$ obtained from $W$ as follows.
 Consider three consecutive vertices $x,y,z$ in $W$.
-Let $f_1,f_2,\dots,f_k$ be the sequence of faces from $yx$ to $yz$ in the clockwise order of faces incident with $y$.
-Construct $W'$ from $W$ by replacing $y$ by $f_1,f_2,\dots,f_k$ (and doing this simultaneously at each vertex $y$ in $W$).
+Let $f_1,f_2,\dots,f_{k}$ be the sequence of faces anticlockwise from $yx$ to $yz$ determined by the cyclic permutation of edges incident with $y$.
+Construct $W'$ from $W$ by replacing $y$ by $f_1,f_2,\dots,f_{k-1}$ (and doing this simultaneously at each vertex in $W$).
 Each such face $f_i$ is incident with $y$, and is thus a vertex of $H$.
 Moreover, for $i\in\{1,\dots,k-1\}$, the edge $f_if_{i+1}$ of $G^*$ is dual to a chord or half-chord of $T$, and thus $f_if_{i+1}$ is an edge of $H$.
-Hence $W'$ is a walk in $H$.
+Hence $W'$ is a walk in $H$ (since $f_k$ is the first face in the sequence of faces corresponding to $z$).
 Every face of $G$ incident with at least one vertex in $T$ appears in $W'$.
 Thus $W'$ is a spanning walk in $H$.
 Therefore $H$ is connected, as claimed.